andrew-curthoys/curthoys-io/content/traveler/2022_01-ski_trip/13-new_mexico.md

 impression on a youngster.

-The cabin did at least have a TV, which I can say with 100% certainty because we watched Nascar on Sunday as we geared up to ski.
+The cabin did at least have a TV, which I can say with 100% certainty because we watched Nascar on Sunday while gearing up to ski.
 My dad's not a particularly big Nascar fan but he was that day.
 Perhaps it was a case of that long ago stone-age habit of watching something "because it's on TV."
 Kids these days will never know what that's like.
 The fact that we're watching Nascar means we're in at least February, because if it was any earlier we'd be watching football.
 Another thing these kids will never understand is a Super Bowl in January.

+As I pull into town on this lovely day in late March I'm confronted by the fallibility of the human brain.
 Memory is a peculiar, shapeless entity that rattles around in our minds in a constant state amoebic fluidity.
 We like to think of our memory is like a book that we can pull off the shelf any time we please.
 But in reality it's more of a